How to tour Europe in a Motorhome-the ULTIMATE guide

 Spare Keys

-We think it’s sensible to carry a spare set of keys for the motorhome with us.
-We hope we will never need them, but a spare set is going to be completely useless sitting back in the UK.
-So we decided to bring them with us and keep them well out of the way.
+I think it’s sensible to carry a spare set of keys for the motorhome with me.
+I hope I will never need them, but a spare set is going to be completely useless sitting back in the UK.
+So I decided to bring them with me and keep them well out of the way.

 Medication

-Make sure you’re carrying enough Medication for you and any pets you have.
-We always carry a little more than necessary- just in case!
+Make sure you’re carrying enough medication for you and any pets you have.
+I always carry a little more than necessary- just in case!
 Be prepared to explain your medication and prove what it is with a doctor’s note or something similar- just in case customs question you.

 Mobile Phones